 Waiting period – two weeks

-When your employee becomes ill, disabled or requires time off for surgery, the first two weeks are managed in accordance with the ELCIC Sick Leave Policy. (see the previous tab)
+When your employee becomes ill, disabled or requires time off for surgery, the first two weeks are managed in accordance with the ELCIC Sick Leave Policy. (see the previous tab or Compensation Guidelines)

 When it becomes apparent that your employee will be unable to return to work after two weeks from the initial absence, please notify GSI immediately.

 Once you (the congregation/employer) have advised GSI of your employee’s prolonged absence, both you and your employee will be contacted by Windley Ely, an independent disability management firm.
 Windley Ely will explain the STD program and answer your questions.
 They will also get preliminary information about the claim and provide you with any forms that will need to be completed.
 Your completed forms should be submitted directly to Windley Ely.

 Payment and Funding of STD Benefit Amount

 At the end of the two week waiting period, the congregation/employer should suspend payroll until the claim is approved.